RepoWise Icon

 Key Features

-Hierarchical pipeline achieving 86.4% accuracy in routing queries to appropriate retrieval engines
+Few-Shot Chain of Thought (CoT) classification achieving 97.6% accuracy in routing queries to appropriate retrieval engines

 🔍 Dual Retrieval Engines